j-briant/interlis-import/README.md

 # interlis-import

-Don't think too much about what interlis is, but if you have a .ili or .xtf in your hand then you might wonder what you're supposed to do with it.
+For if you have a .ili or .xtf in your hand and you're wondering what you're supposed to do with it.

 ## Objectives